Decarboxylation is an important yet often misunderstood aspect of cannabis consumption.

-It’s true that cannabis is fat and alcohol soluble but not water soluble, meaning that THC won’t seamlessly bind and mix with a water based substance the way it will with a fat and an oil.
+It’s true that cannabis is fat and alcohol soluble.
+However it’s not water soluble.
+Meaning that THC won’t seamlessly bind and mix with a water based substance, compared to the way it does with a fat and oils.

 Somehow this fact has been twisted into an insistence that patients need to extract into butters and oils or use an alcohol-based solvent.
 Unfortunately for patients, these processes are complicated, time-consuming, and in the end, inaccurate.
 It much easier for patients to activate flower or kief and use it directly.